Perfect Prediction in Normal Form: Superrational Thinking Extended to Non-Symmetric Games: Background: Nashian game theory

 \subsection{Nash equilibria}

 Nash equilibria are defined having in mind that players hold their opponent's choices of strategies as fixed.
-In terms using the subjunctive tense\footnote{As we will see in Section \ref{section-newcomb}, this expresses a counterfactual dependency}, if a player \emph{had picked} a different strategy, the other players' strategies \emph{would still have been} the same.
+Restating that in subjunctive tense\footnote{As we will see in Section \ref{section-newcomb}, this expresses a counterfactual dependence.}, if a player \emph{had picked} a different strategy, the other players' strategies \emph{would still have been} the same.
 Payoffs are thus compared across rows or columns.
 With this Nashian mindset, the definition of a Nash equilibrium naturally arises as a strategy profile $\overrightarrow\sigma$ for which, for each player, the picked strategy $\sigma_i$ is the best response to the other players' strategies $\sigma_{-i}$.
+Formally: